External hardware is not strictly

 within the scope of Beltower software, but a few hints are offered here.

-Aidan Hedley now recommends magnetoresistive in preference to proximity sensors.
+Aidan Hedley now recommends magnetoresistive in preference to proximity sensors

-This is because the proximity detector sensors seem to be unavailable.
+because the proximity detector sensors seem to be unavailable.

 Proximity detector sensors, which respond to changes in the resonance of a tuned circuit,